-- their name on the "yes" side of the line.
+- 1. Explain that you will read a series of statements and that if the statement applies to their beliefs or experiences, they should write their name on the "yes" side of the line.
 If the statement does not apply to their beliefs or experiences, they should write their name on the "no" side.
 Clarify that there is no "in between" in this activity and they must choose one side. - 2.
 Give participants an easy practice statement, such as: Cross the line if you had fruit for breakfast this morning.
 After the statement has been read and participants have crossed the line, invite the participants to silently observe how many people crossed the line and how many did not.
-Invite participants to notice how it feels to be where they are. - 3.
-Use the virtual tools to clear the writing on the slide before advancing to the next slide. - 4.
-Read each statement on abortion you have chosen and give people a chance to write their names.
-After each statement: - Invite participants to notice how they feel about what side of the line they are on; - Ask for a volunteer who "crossed the line" to the "yes" side to briefly share a little bit about why. - Next, ask for a volunteer from the "no" side to share a little bit.
-As you go through the different statements vary whether you start with the "yes" or "no" sides.
+Invite participants to notice how it feels to be where they are. - Use the virtual tools to clear the writing on the slide before advancing to the next slide. - 4.
+Read each statement you have chosen and give people a chance to write their names.
+After each statement: - Invite participants to notice how they feel about what side of the line they are on. - Ask for a volunteer who "crossed the line" to the "yes" side to briefly share a little bit about why. - Next, ask for a volunteer from the "no" side to share a little bit. - As you go through the different statements, vary whether you start with the "yes" or "no" sides.
 If at any point someone is the only person who wrote their name on one side, appreciate that they are brave to stand alone and ask if they would be willing to share how it feels to be the only person on their side. - 5.
-Repeat this for each of the statements that you have prepared.
-If you start to notice that you will not have time to go through all of your prepared statements, choose which you want to prioritize and which you will cut.

-If there is time, close this part of the activity with one final statement: Cross the line if you believe we can discuss the topic of abortion respectfully, even if we have different experiences and beliefs about it.
+Repeat this for each of the statements that you prepared.
+If you start to notice that you will not have time to go through all of your prepared statements, choose which to prioritize and which to cut. - If there is time, close this part of the activity with one final statement: Cross the line if you believe we can discuss the topic of reproductive health care for people with disabilities respectfully, even if we have different experiences and beliefs about it.
 Note if most people agree or disagree and begin the debrief.